learnpack/docs/learnpack-configuration.md

 *   `difficulty`: The difficulty of the tutorial.

-*   `autoStart`: It will allow you to decide if LearnPack should start automatically when opening the repository at vscode.
+*   `autoPlay`: It will allow you to decide if LearnPack should start automatically when opening the repository at vscode.

+*   `projectType`: It can be `tutorial` or `project`.
+Interactive packages are "tutorials".

 * `video`: An object containing a property `intro`, that is an object that has as keys languages and as values an url for an intro video for the tutorial in each language you want.
 For example:
 ```json